jeffnyman/symbiont/README.md

 So, with that bit of context, think of this library as a facultative, endosymbiotic organism that lives within your test logic, giving it strength and sustenance.

 ## Contributing

+Bug reports and pull requests are welcome on GitHub at [https://github.com/jnyman/symbiont](https://github.com/jnyman/symbiont).
+The testing ecosystem of Ruby is very large and this project is intended to be a welcoming arena for collaboration on yet another testing tool.
+As such, contributors are very much welcome but are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+To contribute to Symbiont:

 1. [Fork the project](http://gun.io/blog/how-to-github-fork-branch-and-pull-request/) ( https://github.com/[my-github-username]/symbiont/fork ).
 2. Create your feature branch. (`git checkout -b my-new-feature`)